zeGolem/sfetch/README.md

 </p>

-You might be wondering.
-"Why doesn't sfetch determine OS names?"
-There's no binary file included that runs for every single distro so the "OS: " just prints "Linux" (on shell edition it's the distro name)

 sfetch is a simple and minimal system information tool written in `C++`. it displays info about your system. some things like the time, kernel version, and the shell/desktop.

 You can get the source code by downloading the tar.xz archive or using `git clone` command.

-You might be wondering the sfetch-shell-edition folder it's basically sfetch but written in bash.
+You might be wondering what's the sfetch-shell-edition folder? it's basically sfetch but written in bash.

 Requirements: https://github.com/omxr4216/sfetch/wiki/Requirements